 For consistency, we set the shape, compactness, and scale parameters of MRS for initializing over-segmentation as 0.5, 0.5, and 25.
 Too many segments can lead to low efficiency of region-merging.
-The MRS with these parameters applied to segment minimum geo-objects in the dataset with little over-segmentation errors, maintaining a balance between over-segmentation errors and reducing segment number.
-Relying on the same initial over-segmentation and the same RAG-NNG model, ten bottom-to-top supervised and unsupervised methods are selected as competing algorithms, including MRS \cite{baatz2000multi}, Zhang2013 \cite{zhang2013boundary}, Zhang2014a \cite{zhang2014fast}, Zhang2014b \cite{zhang2014hybrid}, Chen2015 \cite{chen2015image}, Hu2017 \cite{hu2017unsupervised}, Yang2017 \cite{yang2017region}, Shen2019 \cite{shen2019optimizing}, Zhang2020(fine and coarse) \cite{zhang2020object}, Su2020 \cite{su2020machine}, and Lv2021 \cite{lv2021improved}.
-Except for MRS, other competing methods are denoted via the first author’s family name plus the article publication year.
+The MRS with these super-pixels applied to segment minimum objects in the dataset with little over-segmentation errors, maintaining a balance between over-segmentation errors and reducing super-pixel number.
+Relying on the same initial over-segmentation and the same RAG model, ten bottom-to-top supervised, and unsupervised methods are selected as competing algorithms, including BCMS \cite{zhang2013boundary}, FHS \cite{zhang2014fast}, HRM \cite{zhang2014hybrid}, CSVD \cite{chen2015image}, USIH \cite{hu2017unsupervised}, Local-SA \cite{yang2017region}, OMS \cite{shen2019optimizing}, OSO(fine and coarse) \cite{zhang2020object}, MLRM \cite{su2020machine}, IOseg \cite{lv2021improved}.
 These methods differ in optimization strategies, including merging criteria (e.g., edge penalty), object optimization, scale sets, and supervised segmentation.
 Diverse merging criteria suggest different scale parameters.
-Some multiscale segmentation methods (Zhang2013 and Zhang2014a) set scale parameters by trial and error.
-The scale parameters in Zhang2014b, Chen2015, Yang2017, Su2020, and Lv2021 are set as recommended.
-Hu2017, Shen2019, and Zhang2020 (fine and coarse) automatically generate specific objects with optimized scales, where Zhang2020 can produce coarse and fine segmentations at the same time.
+Some multiscale segmentation methods (BCMS and FHS) set scale parameters by trial and error.
+The scale parameters in HRM, CSVD, Local-SA, MLRM, and IOseg are set as recommended.
+USIH, OMS, and OSO automatically generate specific objects with optimized scales, where OSO can produce coarse and fine segmentations at the same time.